"5 Minutes to Convince" Contest

 This workshop will help you:

-Hosted by Marc Dumas, a psychologist and acting coach, founder of MD Performance, and coach for the “My Thesis in 180 Seconds” competition.
+Hosted by Marc Dumas, a psychologist and acting coach, CEO of MD Performance, and coach for the “My Thesis in 180 Seconds” competition.

 Web Workshop: Positive-Impact Business Model